dfoleypivotal/gcp-pcf-workshop/README.md

 You just deployed four applications each based on a different language and runtime.
 Pivotal Cloud Foundry is a polyglot platform, meaning it supports multiple languages and does so in a pluggable way (via buildpacks)!

 - Switch over to you browser and let refresh the Apps Manger page.
 You may have to login again.
-On the left hand side select the **demo** ORG and then select the **dev** SPACE.
+Select the **demo** ORG and then select the **dev** SPACE.
 You should now see all 4 application.

     ![](images/image19.png)